 - Teacher Education Assistance for College and Higher Education (TEACH) Grants: For students who plan to become teachers

 If you don’t meet the requirements for a Pell Grant, there are other options to finance your education.
 You can take out federal student loans by filling out the FAFSA and apply for private student loans with various lenders.
 Though these have to be repaid, they can help cover the rising cost of college.

 Choosing a public school instead of a private one may be a good way to cut down the cost of college.
 The average cost of tuition at a four-year public university rings in at about $20,050, while a four-year private college costs about $30,731 per year.

 You also might consider a work-study program at your school, which can help offset the cost of attending college or help pay for extras like room and board, books, and dining plans.

 The Bottom Line

-A Pell Grant can be an effective way for you to cover some of the cost of college tuition.
+A Pell Grant can be an effective way to cover some of the cost of college tuition.
 If you meet the income requirements and your family’s EFC is low enough, you may be able to get the full amount allowed by the Department of Education.

 Remember, though, you’ll need to apply for the grant every year to continue receiving the funds.
 You may also have to pay back the Pell Grant if you’re convicted of a crime and/or incarcerated while you’re receiving the aid.

-If certain factors make you ineligible for a Pell Grant, consider other federal grant programs as well as school- or community-funded scholarships.
+If certain factors make you ineligible for a Pell Grant, consider other federal grant programs, as well as school- or community-funded scholarships.
 Federal student loans may also be a good way to pay for college, provided you understand the long-term implications of repayment.